Work Life

 Table of Contents

 “Work smarter, not harder.”
 Everybody has heard that before, but what does it mean?
 Working smart to reduce waste and drive efficiency is crucial in today’s fiercely competitive business climate.
-This is where Lean methodology comes in.
+This is where Lean Six Sigma methodology comes in.

 Are you prepared for a revolution in the way you operate your organization?
 Why are you waiting?
 Let’s understand what lean methodology is.

-What is Lean Methodology?
+What is Lean Six Sigma Methodology?

-Toyota Production System is the starting point of lean methodology.
-This system focused on cutting waste and boosting efficiency, laying the groundwork for modern lean methods.
+Toyota Just-in-time Production System is the starting point of lean methodology.
+This system focused on cutting waste and boosting efficiency, laying the groundwork for modern lean Six Sigma methods.
 It responded to the difficult conditions faced by the Japanese auto industry following World War II, where resources were scarce, and efficiency was paramount.

 • Healthcare: Simplifying patient care processes